pachyderm/docs/content/latest/getting-started/beginner-tutorial.md

 #### What Happens When You Create a Pipeline

-When you create a pipeline, Pachyderm transforms all current and future data added to your input repo using your user code.
+When you create a pipeline, MLDM transforms all current and future data added to your input repo using your user code.
 This process is known as a [job](../../concepts/pipeline-concepts/job/#job).
 The initial job downloads the specified Docker image that is used for all future jobs.

 1. View the job: